-3．Musashi ( 武蔵 ) at Edo ( 江戸 )
+3．Musashi ( 武蔵 ) in Edo ( 江戸 )

-Well known swordsmiths in Musashi area are Nagasone-Okisato-nyudo-Kotetsu (長曽根興里入道虎徹), Noda Hannkei (野田繁慶).
+Well-known swordsmiths in Musashi area are Nagasone Okisato Nyudo Kotetsu (長曽根興里入道虎徹), Noda Hannkei (野田繁慶).

-Nagasone-Okisato-nyudo-Kotetsu (長曽根興里入道虎徹) Previously family owned
+Nagasone-Okisato-Nyudo-Kotetsu (長曽根興里入道虎徹) Previously family owned

-4. Echizen ( 越前 ) and Kaga (加賀 )
+- Echizen ( 越前 ) and 5.
+Kaga (加賀 )

-Well known swordsmith in Echizen is Echizen Yasutsugu (越前康継 )
+The name of the well-known swordsmith in Echizen is Echizen Yasutsugu (越前康継 )

-5. Hizen (肥前)
+- Hizen (肥前)

-Well known swordsmith in this area is Hizen Tadayoshi ( 肥前忠吉)
+The name of the well-known swordsmith in this area is Hizen Tadayoshi ( 肥前忠吉)

-6. Satsuma (薩摩 )
+- Satsuma (薩摩 )

-The sword made in Satsuma has a sound shape on both Katana and Wakizashi.
-Kissaki (the point area) is stretched.
-Yakidashi (a few inches of the tempered area above Machi ) is small irregular that is similar to Koto.
-Hamon is O-midare with coarse Nie.
-Togari-ba (pointed design) appears with coarse Nie.
-Mino school often have Togari-ba.
-One of the characteristics of this region is Satsuma-nie.
-It means that the coarse Nie around Hamon continued into Ji-hada area.
-Inside Hamon, sometimes shows a thick line shaped like lightning.
-This is called Satsuma-no-Imozuru (sweet potato vine of Satsuma).
-This is the biggest characteristic of Satsuma sword.
-Boshi has a narrow tempered line with the small irregular pattern, similar to Koto, this is called Satsuma-Boshi.
-On Jitetsu (surface) Satsuma-gane (薩摩金) sometimes shows that is a dark line like Chikei .
+The sword made in Satsuma has a solid look for both katana and wakizashi．Kissaki (the top point area) is stretched out a little.
+Yakidashi (a few inches above machi ) shows small irregular hamon.
+Hamon is O-midare with coarse nie called Ara-nie.
+The Ara-nie forms Togari-ba (pointed design, see below).
+One of the characteristics of this region is called Satsuma-nie.
+It means that the Ara-nie around hamon continues into the Ji-hada area, therefore the border of Ha-nie and Ji-nie is unclear.
+Inside hamon, sometimes shows a thick line shaped like lightning.
+This is called Satsuma-no-imozuru (sweet potato vine).
+This is the biggest characteristic of the Satsuma sword.
+Boshi has a narrow-tempered line with a small irregular pattern, this is called Satsuma-boshi.
+On the Ji-hada surface, a dark long line like chikei appears.
+This is called Satsuma-gane (薩摩金).